mikemcguire/twitter_json/README.md

 ##Installation

-1. Upload 'advanced-custom-fields' to the '/wp-content/plugins/' directory
+1. Upload 'twitter_json' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the new menu item inside of tools "Twitter JSON"
 4. Add you're application credentials